wikimedia/mediawiki-extensions-Wikibase/docs/topics/datatypes.md

 * rdf-data-type (repo only)
   * RDF/OWL data type of a property having this data type (either ObjectProperty or DatatypeProperty, use constants from [PropertyRdfBuilder]).
 Default is DatatypeProperty.
 (Can be a callable returning the data type constant, to avoid autoloading problems.)

-Since for each property data type the associated value type is known, this provides a convenient fallback mechanism  * If a desired callback field isn't defined for a given property data type, we can fall back to using the callback that is defined for the value type.
+Since for each property data type the associated value type is known, this provides a convenient fallback mechanism: If a desired callback field isn't defined for a given property data type, we can fall back to using the callback that is defined for the value type.
 For example, if there is no formatter-factory-callback field associated with the PT:url key, we may use the one defined for VT:string, since the url property data type is based on the string value type.

 Extensions that wish to register a data type should use the [WikibaseRepoDataTypes] resp.
 [WikibaseClientDataTypes] hooks to provide additional data type definitions.